Did you know that in the past 3 years, 72 participants from 18 countries have taken this course with IATA?

 To arrange in-house training for your company, please complete the in-house training request form or contact the Training Specialist in your region.

 Upon completing this course you will have the skills to:

-- Develop a plan to remove immobilized or disabled aircraft in an efficient and timely manner
+- Develop an end-to-end plan to remove immobilized or disabled aircraft in an efficient and timely manner

 The key topics that are covered during this course include:

-- Legal framework and best practices for removal of disabled aircraft
+- Responsibilities and best practices for the removal of disabled aircraft

 - Detailed recovery plan including all supporting processes

 - Group exercise

 - Tabletop exercise

 - Airport Managers, Fire Department and emergency planning staff